Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/02-htcondor quick.md

 log                     = science1.log
 queue
 ```
 The input files infile-A.txt and infile-B.txt will need to be available on the execute machine within the pool where the job runs.
-HTCondor cannot interpret command line arguments, so it cannot know that these command line arguments for this job specify input and output files.
-The submit command transfer_input_files instructs HTCondor to transfer these input files from the machine where the job is submitted to the machine chosen to execute the job.
+HTCondor cannot interpret command line arguments, The submit command transfer_input_files instructs HTCondor to transfer these input files from the machine where the job is submitted to the machine chosen to execute the job.
 The default operation of HTCondor is to transfer all files created by the job on the execute machine back to the submit machine.
 Therefore, there is no specification of the outfile.txt output file.

 This example submit description file modifies the commands that direct the transfer of files from submit machine to execute machine and back again.